BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 @TODO: Update README to explain the new features (top_changes.py).
 @TODO: Create a new file (metrics.py) that will store the metrics evolution of the given method or class.
 @TODO: Add the commit hash for the main.py code, where it generates the metrics evolution of the given method or class, so we can have the commit hash for every metric change.
 @TODO: Remove the main.py stuff related to the things that the specific_files_statistics.py does.
+@TODO: Generate the graphics metrics evolution comparison for specified commit hashes.

 ### Important Note: Make sure you don't have whitespaces in the path of the project, otherwise it will not work.